 10. Historic Downtown Plano

 Many of the buildings here are some of the city’s earliest, dating back to the 19th century.
-Today, Historic Downtown Plano is a vibrant community of urban living, unique shops, event venues, performing arts and galleries.
+Today, Historic Downtown Plano, Texas is a vibrant community of urban living, unique shops, event venues, performing arts and galleries.

 When it comes to shopping, the neighborhood doesn’t slouch.
 The options include pottery, custom scooters, women’s fashion, art, jewelry, cigars, and home décor.